 - Developed definitions for local (250 mile radius), organic, VT business, etc. See food tracking page.
 Academic year student employee Waste Reduction Coordinator focuses on event waste assistance - Compostable utensils are used for catering as of 2016. - Compostable takeout containers in EATS as of Spring 2017. - Compostable straws added in EATS, Fall 2018 - For the fifth year, utilizing Real Food Calculator and definitions, collected one year's worth of data of Dining Services purchases, using a three month sample (July, October, February).
 "Real Food" does not include Vermont products that do not use VT-grown ingredients.
 Therefore, we also use Sodexo's Vermont First figures.
-See Vermont First 2018 report, which puts Champlain's local spending at 9.10% of total food spend, down from 13.17% of total food spend in FY17. - o Real Food spend increased in 2019-2020 will increased purchases of Vermont ground beef and Ben & Jerry's ice cream which is part of the Milk With Dignity efforts. - For the fifth year, in accordance with being a Fair Trade campus, we analyzed one year's worth of data of Dining Services purchases of bananas and coffee & tea, using a three month sample (July, October, February). - o Emily Gatz '20 and Sawyer Zundel '22 attended the virtual National Fair Trade Conference, March 2020 - o Sadly, while our Dining Staff added more fair trade coffee options were added to the Dining Hall in April 2019, several of the Green Mountain Coffee Roasters branded coffee varieties are no longer Fair Trade certified.
-Sodexo staff are actively researching brands that can achieve our fair trade goals and supporting Vermont business goals.
+See Vermont First 2020 report, which puts Champlain's local spending at 16.5% from August 2019-July 2020, up from 9.10% of total food spend in 2018-2019. - o In Fall 2020, we got notice that with completion of our Real Food Calculator assessment Champlain College officially had 5% real food for 2019-2020 (October 2019, February 2020, July 2020). - o Real Food 2020-2021 calculations were still in process at the end of spring 2021 semester, and will be completed in the fall - For the fifth year, in accordance with being a Fair Trade campus, we analyzed one year's worth of data of Dining Services purchases of bananas and coffee & tea, using a three month sample (July, October, February). - o In Fall 2020, after much research, a new fair trade coffee was added to options in the IDX Caf, after the prior brand dropped its fair trade designation. - Green Mountain Columbian and Sumatra Reserve both currently are Fair Trade certified.

 1 Zero Waste is a goal that is ethical, economical, efficient and visionary, to guide people in changing their lifestyles and practices to emulate sustainable natural cycles, where all discarded materials are designed to become resources for others to use.
 Zero Waste means designing and managing products and processes to systematically avoid and eliminate the volume and toxicity of waste and materials, conserve and recover all resources, and not burn or bury them.
-Implementing Zero Waste will eliminate all discharges to land, water or air that are a threat to planetary, human, animal or plant health, as per the Zero Waste International Alliance http://zwia.org/standards/zw-definition/
+Implementing Zero Waste will eliminate all discharges to land, water or air that are a threat to planetary, human, animal or plant health, as per the Zero Waste International Alliance http://zwia.org/standards/zw-definition/ o 2020-2021 calculations were still in process at the end of spring 2021 semester, and will be completed in the fall